 School of International Service

-- Dr. Esser's research examines development aid and governance in the Global South, in particular in conflict cities, as well as global health policy emergence and funding priorities.
-He also pursues an interest in discourses and Pragmatism in international development theories and practices.
-He has conducted field research in Afghanistan, Pakistan, Sierra Leone, and most recently in Mexico.
-His work has been published in World Development, Third World Quarterly, the Journal of Modern African Studies, Environment and Urbanization, Global Public Health (forthcoming) the Journal of Social Policy (forthcoming), Urban Studies (forthcoming), Ethics & International Affairs, Critical Planning, the Journal of Business Ethics and Encyclopaedia Iranica.
-Dr. Esser was a SPURS Research Fellow at MIT in 2003-04 and a Carlo Schmid Fellow in the International Labour Office in 2001-02 and, in 2006-08, spent two years working for UNESCAP in Bangkok and at UNDP Headquarters in New York.
-A former grantee of the British Economic and Social Research Council (ESRC), the German National Academic Foundation, and the German Academic Exchange Service (DAAD), he currently holds a Postdoctoral Research Fellowship on Drugs, Security and Democracy (DSD) of the Social Science Research Council (SSRC).
-He will be an Academic Resident at the Rockefeller Foundation's Bellagio Center in June 2013.
+- Dr. Esser researches violence, governance and aid effectiveness and focuses on cities and global health policy.
+He also pursues an interest in discourses and Pragmatism in international development.
+He has collected survey and interview data in Afghanistan, Pakistan, Sierra Leone and Mexico.
+His work has been published in World Development, Third World Quarterly, the Journal of Modern African Studies, Environment and Urbanization, the Journal of Peacebuilding & Development, Global Public Health, the Journal of Social Policy, Urban Studies, Ethics & International Affairs, Critical Planning, the Journal of Business Ethics and Encyclopaedia Iranica.
+Dr. Esser was an Academic Resident at the Rockefeller Foundation's Bellagio Center in Italy in June 2013, a Drugs, Security and Democracy (DSD) Postdoctoral Fellow of the Social Science Research Council (SSRC) in 2012-13, a SPURS Research Fellow at MIT in 2003-04 and a Carlo Schmid Fellow in the International Labour Office in 2001-02.
+In 2006-08, he spent two years working for UNESCAP in Bangkok and UNDP in New York.
+He has received research grants from Canada's International Development Research Centre (IDRC), the British Economic and Social Research Council (ESRC), the Mellon-MIT Program on NGOs and Forced Migration, the German National Academic Foundation and the German Academic Exchange Service (DAAD).

 DegreesPhD, Development Studies; MSc, Development Management (Dist.), London School of Economics and Political Science

 - SIS - School of International Service